PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 # Goals of the Class
 In this class, you will use ROS2 (Robot Operating System 2) to perform 2D SLAM (Simultaneous Localization and Mapping) and AMCL (Adaptive Monte Carlo Localization) with a simulated Turtlebot3 robot.
 Moreover, you will map the real 3D environment using data recorded from 3D LIDAR sensor.
 You will:

-- Generate a 2D map of the robot’s environment using LIDAR data.
+- Generate a 2D map of the robot’s environment using LIDAR.
 - Enable the robot to navigate autonomously within this known map.
 - Extend your skills to 3D localization by creating a 3D map using a laser scanner and the lidarslam package.